BigNoid/service.library.data.provider/README.md

 Most of the usual video library infolabels.
 For artwork other then ListItem.Art(thumb) and ListItem.Art(fanart) use ListItem.Property(<art-type>).
 Streamdetails not yet implemented.
+ListItem.Property(type) shows with what option the script was run.

 TODO:
 Artist/Album/Musicvideo/Addons support.